tidepool-org/uploader/docs/BootstrappingToUTC.md

 #### Defaulting to Across-the-Board Timezone Application

 Some devices that Tidepool supports or plans to support do not provide date & time settings changes in the device data protocol; at present, all such devices Tidepool knows about are traditional fingerstick blood glucose meters.
-For these devices, there is no way to use the same strategy of "bootstrapping" to true UTC time, and so when `TimezoneOffsetUtil` is initialized with an empty array for `changes` (because there are no date & time settings changes in the device data), it *defaults* to across-the-board application of the specified timezone to convert local device time into UTC time.
-This means that for users who travel extensively (and change the display time on their diabetes devices when they do so), if they view their data in a timezone-aware display (rather than a display that visualizes data according to local device time), the data from their different devices may not always be aligned properly due to some of their devices' timestamps being converted to UTC via across-the-board application of a timezone and some via "bootstrapping" to UTC.
+For these devices, there is no way to use the same BtUTC strategy, and so when `TimezoneOffsetUtil` is initialized with an empty array for `changes` (because there are no date & time settings changes in the device data), it *defaults* to across-the-board application of the specified timezone to convert local device time into UTC time.
+This means that for users who travel extensively (and change the display time on their diabetes devices when they do so), if they view their data in a timezone-aware display (rather than a display that visualizes data according to local device time), the data from their different devices may not always be aligned properly due to some of their devices' timestamps being converted to UTC via across-the-board application of a timezone and some via BtUTC.

 Even for devices from which Tidepool *is* able to extract date & time settings changes, if there are no date & time settings changes in the data extracted from the device during a particular upload session, then the across-the-board timezone application strategy will still come into play as the default.
 This should produce accurate UTC timestamps as long as the correct timezone is selected by the user of the device on upload.

 #### Adjustments for "Clock Drift"

-`TimezoneOffsetUtil` does *not* assume that every change to the date & time settings on the device should result in a change to the `timezoneOffset` stored on each datum, but each change does result in a change to the offset used to convert device local timestamps to UTC timestamps - the `conversionOffset`.
+`TimezoneOffsetUtil` does *not* assume that every change to the date & time settings on the device should result in a change to the `timezoneOffset` stored on each datum; settings changes that do not look like timezone-related changes (i.e., plausibly to/from DST or travel across timezones) instead result in changes to the stored `conversionOffset`.
+Aside from the very large changes described above (wrong month, wrong year, etc.), the most common type of change that is factored into the `conversionOffset` but not the `timezoneOffset` is a "clock drift" adjustment.
 Diabetes devices often suffer from "clock drift," and some users are in the habit of regularly correcting this drift on their devices.
 Since the correction to the drift does not represent a change to or from Daylight Savings Time or a change in timezone, it is not a change that we are particularly interested in tracking in the `timezoneOffset`, and in fact it would be detrimental to track it if we want to preserve the potential for associating timezones with the `timezoneOffset`s stored in the data.
 (Such association could be done via user interaction - e.g., a pop-up with the text: "You changed the time on your device here.
 Were you travelling?
 Please select a timezone from these possibilities.")

 Of course, a threshold had to be chosen to decide what amount of display date & time settings change counts as "clock drift" and what amount *doesn't*.
-Because there are a few fractional timezones in the world with offsets at the granularity of fifteen minutes - e.g., New Zealand's Chatham Islands (timezone 'Pacific/Chatham' at UTC+12:45) - we have chosen to round all date & time settings changes to the nearest fifteen minutes for the purpose of determining changes to the `timezoneOffset`, so any change that is eight minutes or larger will be interpreted as a change to the `timezoneOffset`, while any change less than eight minutes will be interpreted as "clock drift" and only reflected in an adjustment to the `conversionOffset` used to convert from device time to true UTC time.
+Because there are a few fractional timezones in the world with offsets at the granularity of fifteen minutes - e.g., New Zealand's Chatham Islands (timezone 'Pacific/Chatham' at UTC+12:45) - we have chosen to round all date & time settings changes to the nearest fifteen minutes for the purpose of determining changes to the `timezoneOffset`, so any change that is eight minutes or larger will be interpreted as a change to the `timezoneOffset`, while any change less than eight minutes will be interpreted as "clock drift" and only reflected in an adjustment to the `conversionOffset`.
+When a user adjusts the "clock drift" at the same time as making a change related to DST or travel across timezones, we factor the (rounded) value of the change into the `timezoneOffset` and the (positive or negative) remainder into the `conversionOffset`.

 #### Upper Threshold for Timezone Offset Changes

-In rare but certain not unheard-of instances, a diabetes device user sets the time on the device to the entirely wrong month or year and later must correct it.
+In rare but certainly not unheard-of instances, a diabetes device user sets the time on the device to the entirely wrong month or year and later must correct it.
 We do not interpret such massive changes to the date & time settings on the device as an adjustment to the `timezoneOffset`.
-Rather, whenever the absolute value of a date & time settings change, rounded to the nearest fifteen minutes, is larger than the maximum difference possible by travelling between timezones (1560 minutes between UTC-12:00 and UTC+14:00), we apply this change as an adjustment to the `conversionOffset` and keep the same `timezoneOffset`.
+Rather, whenever the absolute value of a date & time settings change, rounded to the nearest fifteen minutes, is larger than the maximum difference possible by travelling between timezones (1560 minutes between UTC-12:00 and UTC+14:00), we apply this change (unrounded) as an adjustment to the `conversionOffset` and keep the same `timezoneOffset`.

+#### Conversion Offset Starts at Zero

+Another assumption built into the current code is that the `conversionOffset` starts at zero for the most recent data on the device being uploaded.
+In reality, this is a simplifying assumption; in the vast majority of cases, there is probably a small (within seconds or minutes) difference between the user's device time and the computer time at the time of upload.
+If we wanted to be extraordinarily precise about the UTC timestamps stored for every datum, we would correct for this difference between device time and computer time immediately, starting with a `conversionOffset` equal to the difference between the two.
+The main thing stopping us from doing this is the fact that we don't yet have a robust enough interface for distinguishing between device time, computer time, device timezone, and computer timezone.

+Put another way, what's essential for this intitial release of BtUTC is that the user selects the timezone that applies to the most recent data on their device, even if that is *not* the user's current timezone (e.g., user travels from California to Florida, leaving all their diabetes devices in Pacific time but uploading from Florida; in this instance we want the user to select 'US/Pacific' as the timezone and we would *not* want to correct for the 3+ hour difference between device time and computer time).

 ## Timezone Basics

-It is vitally important in the context of complex time-processing code like the above-described "bootstrapping to UTC" to have a good understanding of all the relevant terms and use them precisely.
+It is vitally important in the context of complex time-processing code like the above-described BtUTC to have a good understanding of all the relevant terms and use them precisely.
 So here is a small glossary, just in case these concepts are new:

 ### timezone